History of Tun Tavern

 The first Marines recruited from Tun Tavern engaged in many fruitful missions to aid America’s cause.
 Most notably the battle of Nassau.
 Nassau is located on the island of New Providence.
-The island was a waypoint for British shipping to rearm before harassing shipping lanes in the American colonies.
+The island was a way point for British shipping to rearm before harassing shipping lanes in the American colonies.
 It was stocked to the brim with weapons and munitions.

 On March 1, 1776, the Continental Navy and Marines invaded Nassau.
 The Marines packed into the boats on the side of the ship and set toward land.
 This was the very first amphibious landing performed in our Corp’s history!
 The Marines seized Fort Montagu on the east size of the harbor.
 They stood fast as a ship was loaded with gunpowder and set sail.
-As soon as they left the Marines seized the oppurtunity to take the poorly defended town.
+As soon as they left the Marines seized the opportunity to take the poorly defended town.

 Marines: Drinking and Fighting Around the World